dartmouth-cs52/dartmouth-cs52.github.io/lectures/w1c1/interwebs.md

 When your browser requests a page it does so via HTTP (HyperText Transfer Protocol).
 Your browser happens to also support some other protocols which is why you'll see: http://webpagedomainnamestuff.tld

 HTTP is a request-response protocol client-server application layer protocol.
-The client (your browser say) initiates a request and the server (a webserver machine somewhere) responds.
+The client (your browser for instance) initiates a request and the server (a webserver machine somewhere) responds.
 HTTP uses TCP as it's underlying Transfer Layer protocol.

 HTTP is *stateless* so by default there is no tracking between requests and the server has no idea whether it has talked to the client previously.
 We'll learn about ways to work around this such as session tokens and cookies later.